Pause & resume file copy operation in Windows using an Xcopy alternative replacement tool

 What is Copywhiz?

-Enhance your file-copy experience with Copywhiz as it lets you to have more flexibility & more control over the file copying and backup process.
-Here is how Copywhiz makes file copying a breeze:
+Copywhiz enhances your file-copy experience by letting you to have more flexibility & control over the file copying and backup process.

 • Copy only new or modified files